debojit11/event_management_system/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-While you are free to use, copy, and modify the project, direct modifications to this repository are restricted.
-Please fork the repository and create a pull request if you wish to contribute changes.
+While you are free to use, copy, and modify the project on your own, direct modifications to this repository are not permitted

 MIT License